-Biden visits makeshift memorial on Bourbon Street after French Quarter attack that killed 14
+Biden tells New Orleans mourners they are not alone as he honors victims of attack

 The Democratic president will continue on to California following his stop in New Orleans.
 With a snowstorm hitting the Washington region on Monday, Biden’s trip began with Air Force One starting its takeoff from inside a large hangar instead of on the tarmac as thick snow covered the ground at Joint Base Andrews and snowplows worked to clear the runway.

 In New Orleans on Jan.
 1, the driver plowed into a crowd on Bourbon Street.
-Fourteen revelers were killed along with the driver.
 Shamsud-Din Jabbar, who steered his speeding truck around a barricade and plowed into the crowd, later was fatally shot in a firefight with police.

 Jabbar, an American citizen from Texas, had posted five videos on his Facebook account in the hours before the attack in which he proclaimed his support for the Islamic State militant group and previewed the violence that he would soon unleash in the French Quarter.